rushaiblackwood-dot/library-management-system/README.md

 ---

-## Testing
-The system was tested through the frontend interface, with frequent resets of the database state to verify:
-* Borrowing workflows
-* Reservation queuing
-* Real-time availability updates
-* Overdue detection logic

----

 ## Future Improvements
 * Implementation of secure JWT or Session authentication.
 * Introduction of distinct Staff and Member roles.